NATO Information & Communicators' Conference 2019

-The 2019 NATO Information & Communicators Conference will be held 23-27 September 2019 in Warsaw, Poland.
-This year’s conference will focus on communications disciplines from NATO’s military structure (Strategic Communications – Public Affairs – Information Operations – Psychological Operations) as well as corporate activities driven by NATO Headquarters.
+The 2019 NATO Information & Communicators Conference was held 23-27 September 2019 in Warsaw, Poland.
+This year’s conference focussed on communications disciplines from NATO’s military structure (Strategic Communications – Public Affairs – Information Operations – Psychological Operations) as well as corporate activities driven by NATO Headquarters.

-The theme of the 2019 NATO Information and Communicators’ Conference is "NATO Communications @ 70: Unity of Message and Message of Unity".
+The theme of the 2019 NATO Information and Communicators’ Conference was "NATO Communications @ 70: Unity of Message and Message of Unity".

-The conference will be organized to discuss shared objectives and interests.
-Information disciplines will hold respective working groups on the first two days of the conference.
-Attendance at those events will be organized by the working group secretariats with attendance guided by NATO's Strategic Communications Policy.
+The conference was organized to discuss shared objectives and interests.
+Information disciplines held respective working groups on the first two days of the conference.
+Attendance at those events was organized by the working group secretariats with attendance guided by NATO's Strategic Communications Policy.

-For individuals who are part of an information discipline working group (Military Public Affairs Working Group, Psychological Operations Working Group, Information Operations Working Group) those activities will begin on Monday 23 September.
-The Strategic Communications Working Group will take place on Wednesday 25 September and will be followed by plenary sessions.
-Should any working group require additional time to address discipline-relevant issues, there will be space available at the hotel following the NICC conclusion on 27 September, 11:00 - 17:00.
+For individuals who were part of an information discipline working group (Military Public Affairs Working Group, Psychological Operations Working Group, Information Operations Working Group) those activities began on Monday 23 September.
+The Strategic Communications Working Group took place on Wednesday 25 September and was followed by plenary sessions.

 Costs associated with the 2019 NICC.